 Artist Diploma in Piano Technology (ADipPT)

-The new Artist Diploma in Piano Technology capitalizes on the conservatory’s long relationship with Steinway and Sons and access to incredible performers and instruments.
-Featuring mentorship by renowned artist-technicians John Cavanaugh, Robert Murphy and Kenneth Sloane, the program emphasizes the collaborative relationship between technician, player, and instrument; advanced techniques on both Hamburg and New York built models; as well as harpsichord and fortepiano maintenance and tuning.
+The new Artist Diploma in Piano Technology capitalizes on the conservatory’s long relationship with Steinway and Sons and its access to incredible performers and instruments.
+The program emphasizes the collaborative relationship between technician, player, and instrument; advanced techniques on both Hamburg and New York built models; as well as harpsichord and fortepiano maintenance and tuning.

-Learn more about Artist Diploma in Piano Technology
+Learn more about the Artist Diploma in Piano Technology program.

 The Double Degree Program